Dichobune: Classification

 Dichobune is the type genus of the Dichobunidae, an extinct early artiodactyl family within the superfamily Dichobunoidea.
 The Dichobunoidea is a paraphyletic group of basal artiodactyls appearing in the Early Eocene that gave way to various other artiodactyl clades, extant and extinct.
-The Dichobunoidea is considered by researchers to consist of seven families: Cebochoeridae, Diacodexeidae, Dichobunidae, Helohyidae, Homacodontidae, Leptochoeridae, and Raoellidae (although not all researchers agree that the Raeoellidae is a dichobunoid family).
+The Dichobunoidea is considered by researchers to consist of seven families: Cebochoeridae, Diacodexeidae, Dichobunidae, Helohyidae, Homacodontidae, Leptochoeridae, and Raoellidae (although not all researchers agree that the Raoellidae is a dichobunoid family as referenced by Abhay Rautela & Sunil Bajpai in 2023).
 Despite the consensus that the Dichobunoidea is a paraphyletic group, researchers are still investigating the extent to which certain members are stem taxa to other major artiodactyl clades.
-At least some dichobunoid families are thought to be monophyletic while others are paraphyletic, some of whom may even be polyphyletic; the latter grouping means that some clades need to be reassessed.
+At least some dichobunoid families are thought to be monophyletic while others are considered to be paraphyletic or polyphyletic; this means some clades require further reassessment.

 Some of the earliest artiodactyls to have appeared in the fossil record by the Early Eocene are dichobunoids that have simultaneously appeared in North America, Europe, and Asia.
-In both North America and Europe, species classified to Diacodexis are the earliest records of artiodactyls in both continents that extend back to the Wasatchian of the North American land mammal age and MP7 of the Mammal Palaeogene zones of Europe, respectively (Diacodexis and the Diacodexeidae are thought to both be polyphyletic).
+In both North America and Europe, species referred to Diacodexis are the earliest records of artiodactyls that extend back to the Wasatchian of the North American land mammal age and MP7 of the Mammal Palaeogene zones of Europe, respectively (Diacodexis and the Diacodexeidae are thought to both be polyphyletic).
 In Asia, some of the earliest artiodactyl genera, who correlate to equivalent ages, are the possible suiform Wutuhyus and dichobunoid Tsaganohyus.
 In the Early to Middle Eocene within the three continents, the artiodactyls were common mammals of small to medium sizes that generally had bunodont to bunoselenodont (bunodont plus selenodont) dentitions, thus making them important for biostratigraphy.

 The Dichobunidae is a family of artiodactyls known from both Europe and Asia that contains multiple subfamilies: Dichobuninae, Hyperdichobuninae, Eurodexinae, and Lantianiinae.
-Members of both Europe and Asia appeared as early as the Early Eocene, evident by the early appearance of Eolantianus in Asia and those of other dichobunid genera like Protodichobune and Aumelasia in Europe by MP10.
+Members from both Europe and Asia appeared as early as the Early Eocene, evident by the early appearance of Eolantianus in Asia and of Protodichobune and Aumelasia in Europe by MP10.
 Both of the early dichobunids Protodichobune and Aumelasia, along with Dichobune, are genera belonging to the Dichobuninae.
 While most species of the subfamily are recorded exclusively from western Europe, one other species pending assessment as "Dichobune sp." is recorded from the Lushi Formation in China, although its status within the Dichobunidae is unclear.
 The Dichobuninae, and the wider Dichobunidae by extent, lasted up to the Late Oligocene, evident by the range of the dichobunine Metriotherium extending up to MP27.